Our Museum is housed in what was an old

 Schoolhouse" happens each spring.

-we remain closed.
-However, the President will open
+The President will open

 Due to the possibility of the building being closed, it